MarinosTBH/Souvenirs_A_Social_events_MERN_App/README.md

         redux : (managment state)
         redux-thunk :( asynchronous actions using redux)
         react-oauth/google (oauth google login & onetap )
+        react-jwt :
+            to decode token given from google auoauth/googleth jwt-decode : to decode the back token and make new one

     ####
     The backend server is working with :